-If you are involved in an accident that was caused by the fault of another you should call the police to the accident site even if you feel it was only a minor collision and/or if you think you were not injured.
+If you are involved in an accident that was caused by the fault of another, you should call the police to the accident site even if you feel it was only a minor collision and if you think you were not injured.
 Many times, the person that caused your accident will insist that you not contact the police and may even offer to compensate you for the damage caused to your motor vehicle.
-You should never agree to this offer but instead you should contact the police and explain to them why the other party was at fault once they arrive at the accident scene.
+You should never agree to this offer, but instead, you should contact the police and explain to them why the other party was at fault once they arrive at the accident scene.

-There are a number of very important reasons why you should contact the police which could include, but not be limited to the following:
+There are several significant reasons why you should contact the police, which could include, but not be limited to the following:

 Obtaining a police accident report to preserve evidence

-When the police are called to the site of an accident they will obtain certain information regarding the drivers, their insurance companies, witnesses to the accident, details of how the accident occurred, statements from you, the other driver or any witnesses as to what happened, measurements or photographs of the accident site and the vehicles involved, the officers conclusions as to the cause of the accident and any arrests or citations.
-This will help to preserve certain evidence that you may need to use later in the prosecution of your case;
+When the police are called to the site of an accident, they will obtain specific information regarding the drivers, their insurance companies, witnesses to the accident, details of how the accident occurred, statements from you, the other driver or any witnesses as to what happened, measurements or photographs of the accident site and the vehicles involved, the officers conclusions as to the cause of the accident and any arrests or citations.
+This will help to preserve specific evidence that you may need to use later in the prosecution of your case;

 Protecting yourself against delayed injuries or vehicle damage